metronome12/boot-calendar/README.md

 ##Instructions

-1. Create a Spring boot application in Spring Tool Suite.
+#### 1. Create a Spring boot application in Spring Tool Suite

 Select the Web, Thymeleaf, JPA, HSQLDB dependancies.

-2. Add Support for web mvc and thymeleaf to the pom.xml file (if they don't already exist from the step above)
+#### 2. Add Support for web mvc and thymeleaf to the pom.xml file

+if they don't already exist from the step above

 ``` xml
 	<dependency>